 A series of MIPI D-PHY core test scenarios are validated using the Zynq® UltraScale+TM MPSoC, ZCU102 development board.
 This board allows the prototyping of system designs where the MIPI D-PHY core is used for high-speed serial communication between two boards.

-7-Series devices doesn't have native MIPI IOB support and user has to target the HP bank IO for MIPI IP implementation.
-For more information on MIPI IOB compliant solution and guidance, refer D-PHY Solutions (XAPP894) [Ref 10].
+7 Series devices do not have native MIPI IOB support and so you have to target the HP bank IO and/or HR bank IO for MIPI IP implementation.
+For more information, refer D-PHY Solutions (XAPP894) [Ref 10].